albertlauncher/documentation/src/gettingstarted/contributing.md

 Distributed native plugins are submodules in the [Albert repository plugins directory](https://github.com/albertlauncher/albert/tree/main/plugins).
 Python plugins in the [Python repository plugins directory](https://github.com/albertlauncher/albert-plugin-python/tree/main/plugins) respectively.

-The **main branch** of a plugin repository represents the latest version that is or will be distributed with the application.
-The main branch has to be protected.
+The **main branch** of a plugin repository represents the latest version that is or will be distributed with the application and therefore has to be protected.
 Contributions _have to pass peer reviewing_ via pull request.
-Contributors have to work on a separate branch or their own fork and send a PR.
+As such contributors have to work on their own fork and send a PR.
 The rationale is to ensure

 - Safety.
 For users and developers.
 - Simplicity.
 Upstream main branch is reviewed and distributable.
-- Tidiness. `git status` is clean.
+- Tidiness. `git status` is clean or contains approved plugin changes.

+To **add new plugins** from scratch

+1. Request the creation of a repository (in the [community chat](/gettingstarted/help/))
+2. Fork the repository to your account
+3. Work on on the fork
+4. Send a pull request to the upstream repository
+5. Go through the review process until approved

-To **work on existing plugins** fork and send a pull request.
+To **work on existing plugins** start at step 2.
-Get in touch with the maintainer of the plugin to discuss your changes.
+Discuss your planned changes with the maintainer of the plugin before.

-To **add new plugins** from scratch request the creation of a repository in the organization account and fork it.
-If you have a repository, the ownership has to be transferred to the Albert launcher organization account.
-For a plugin repository to be accepted it has to

-- be licensed under a permissive open source license (e.g. MIT, Apache, BSD),
-- have an active maintainer,
+For a plugin repository to be accepted it has to be licensed under a permissive open source license (e.g. MIT, Apache, BSD), have an active maintainer and contain only content essential to the functionality of the plugin.
-- contain the `main` branch only,
-- contain only essential content, _especially no bloat_ like images/gifs/videos and
-- have a lightweight initial commit to have a commit to compare the initial pull request against.

 Having a _concise_ `README.md` summarizing features, requirements, limitations, supported platforms and implementation details is recommended.

-If you have questions join the community chats and ask for help.
+If you have questions join the [community chats](/gettingstarted/help/) and ask for help.

 ## Reviews